-ALBUMIN (HUMAN) 25% SOLUTION, USP must not be diluted with sterile water for injection as this may cause hemolysis and acute renal failure in recipients (see DOSAGE AND ADMINISTRATION).
+ALBUMIN (HUMAN) 5% SOLUTION, USP must not be diluted with sterile water for injection as this may cause hemolysis and acute renal failure in recipients (see DOSAGE AND ADMINISTRATION).

-Blood coagulation parameters, the hematocrit and serum electrolytes should be monitored when a large volume of ALBUMIN (HUMAN) 25% SOLUTION, USP solution is administered.
+Blood coagulation parameters, the hematocrit and serum electrolytes should be monitored when a large volume of ALBUMIN (HUMAN) 5% SOLUTION, USP solution is administered.

 Patients should always be monitored carefully in order to guard against the possibility of circulatory overload.
-ALBUMIN (HUMAN) 25% SOLUTION, USP is hyperoncotic, therefore, in the presence of dehydration, albumin must be given with or followed by addition of fluids (2).
+ALBUMIN (HUMAN) 5% SOLUTION, USP is iso-oncotic with normal plasma and will not tend to aggravate tissue dehydration.
+Appropriate additional crystalloids should be administered, if required by the patient, to maintain normal fluid balance.

-In hemorrhage the administration of albumin should be supplemented by the transfusion of whole blood to treat the relative anemia associated with hemodilution (11).
+In hemorrhage the administration of albumin should be supplemented by the transfusion of whole blood to treat the relative anemia associated with hemodilution (6).
 When circulating blood volume has been reduced, hemodilution following the administration of albumin persists for many hours.
-In patients with a normal blood volume, hemodilution lasts for a much shorter period (2,12,13).
+In patients with a normal blood volume, hemodilution lasts for a much shorter period (7-9).